lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/create-new-page-template.md

 - Access to the file system
 - Access to your Tyk Self-Managed installation

-## Part 1 - Create a new page in the Dashboard
+## Part 1 - Create a new page in the Dashboard using an existing template

-Follow the example below to create a new page called “hello” using an existing template.
+Follow the example below to create a new page called “My first page” using an existing template.

 {{< img src="/img/dashboard/portal-management/enterprise-portal/create-new-page1.png" alt="The pages section within the Tyk Enterprise Portal app" >}}